Charles Lightoller: Subsequent wartime service

-Lightoller was promoted to acting lieutenant commander in July and was placed on the retired list on 31 March 1919, with the rank of commander.
+Lightoller was promoted to acting lieutenant commander in July 1918 and was placed on the retired list on 31 March 1919, with the rank of commander.

 Retirement

-After the war, despite his loyal service to White Star Line and having faithfully defended his employers at Titanic inquiries, Lightoller soon found that opportunities for advancement within the line were no longer available.
-All surviving crewmembers would find that being associated with Titanic was a black mark from which they could not hope to escape.
+After the war, despite his loyal service to White Star Line and having faithfully defended his employers at Titanic inquiries, Lightoller soon found that opportunities for advancement within the line were no longer available and would later blame it on his association with the Titanic disaster.
+A disillusioned Lightoller resigned shortly thereafter, and retired from seafaring in 1920.

-A disillusioned Lightoller resigned shortly thereafter, taking such odd jobs as an innkeeper, a chicken farmer, and later property speculator, at which he and his wife had some success.
+Afterwards, he began taking such odd jobs as an innkeeper, a chicken farmer, and later property speculator, at which he and his wife had some success.
 During the early 1930s, he wrote his autobiography, Titanic and Other Ships, which he dedicated to his "persistent wife, who made me do it".
 The book eventually became quite popular and began to sell well.

-According to his widow Sylvia, the book was withdrawn when the Marconi Company threatened a lawsuit, owing to a comment by Lightoller regarding the Titanic disaster and the role of the Marconi operators, but no proof of this has been found.
-Lightoller did put most of the blame on Marconi operator Jack Phillips, claiming that he did not deliver an ice warning which could have prevented the sinking.
-Phillips and junior wireless operator Harold Bride both delivered multiple ice warnings to the bridge and Captain Edward Smith was well aware of ice in the region before the collision occurred.
+In a letter to Walter Lord, Lightoller's widow Sylvia later claimed the book was withdrawn when the Marconi Company threatened a lawsuit, owing to a comment by Lightoller regarding the Titanic disaster and the role of the Marconi operators, but no proof of this has been found.
+Lightoller did put most of the blame on Marconi operator Jack Phillips, claiming that he did not deliver the ice warning which he alleged could have prevented the sinking, and Titanic junior wireless operator Harold Bride responded strongly to the allegation in a letter to a newspaper.
+It was also known that Phillips and Bride both delivered multiple ice warnings to the bridge and Captain Smith, as well as Lightoller himself, were well aware of ice in the region before the collision occurred.

 In 1936, Lightoller gave a radio interview for the BBC, in which he described the Titanic disaster.